Our thoughts about Form-Fit-Function

-1. because Specification (FF) and Realization (FFF) are often combined under one item number, there is pressure to keep the item number constant and to use a revision (intention: bracket around the specification) even in case of form changes
+1. Because Specification (FF) and Realization (FFF) are often combined under one item number, there is pressure to keep the item number constant and to use a revision (intention: bracket around the specification) even in case of form changes

-2. there is a lack of functionality in the systems (PLM/ERP) to hold together different material numbers that were born from one realization and to control exact and order specific what is to be installed when.
+2. There is a lack of functionality in the systems (PLM/ERP) to hold together different material numbers that were born from one realization and to control exact and order specific what is to be installed when.

-3. great fear of lots of material numbers and the resulting costs.
+3. Great fear of lots of material numbers and the resulting costs.
 In my opinion, this is unfounded (assuming point 2 fulfilled) because similar material numbers are also similarly industrialized and therefore, with good processes, little additional effort is required.

-Honestly, I have already seen some implementations (also good ones) for point 2 and 3 already.
+Honestly, I have seen already some implementations (also good ones) for point 2 and 3 already.
 Maybe there is much more a lack of method knowledge how to implement this than a functional gap.